 Time Zones in Antarctica

-Antarctica is one of the most interesting places in the world when it comes to keeping time.
 Technically, Antarctica, and the North Pole, fall under all time zones currently followed by the rest of the world.
 This is because the longitude lines that are used to define time zones all meet at the two poles.

-The lack of an official time zone in Antarctica is not a problem, since nobody resides there permanently.
+The lack of an official time zone in Antarctica is not a problem, since nobody lives there permanently.
 However, a number of countries do operate research stations in the continent and to make things convenient for the researchers and visitors, each research base determines the time zone it wants to operate in.

 For practical purposes, some research stations follow the time zone of their home country.
 Others, like the McMurdo station and Palmer station, both run by the US, synchronize their time to the closest point in the inhabited world.